Chillagoe Caves Experience

 For many travellers and visitors, Cairns region is known to them as the gateway to the Great Barrier Reef and World Heritage Rainforest.
 It is true and these sites are fascinating and definitely a ‘must-do’ on any travellers itinerary.
 Cairns region offers so much more to do here that often gets missed.
 One such adventure is a road trip along the Wheelbarrow Way to visit the historic mining town of Chillagoe.
 A road trip to Chillagoe Caves is a journey through the outback that definitely shows a different side to the region than lush tropical rainforest and colourful reef.
 Here you leave the world behind and escape to the magical outback west.

-Living in Cairns, we are blessed that we can virtually drive only few hours away and your in the highlands of Atherton Tablelands, World Heritage Listed Rainforest and Outback West.
+Living in Cairns, I am so blessed that I can virtually drive only few hours away and I am in the highlands of Atherton Tablelands, World Heritage Listed Rainforest and Outback West.
 The Cairns outback west is no exception and the Great Barrier Reef sits in the heart of it where you can simply ‘sail away’ calmly out to the reef.
 I decided to take a road trip weekend getaway, heading west.

 My destination was Chillagoe, with stops along the way at Dimbulah, Petford and Almaden.
 Chillagoe is one place that I wanted to spent time on exploring its underground wonders and caves only short drive away.
 It is a great time to getaway from the city to the outback for relaxation.
 A weekend away for nature, beauty and exploration.